304 North Cardinal St.

 Arctic® Apples were developed by Neal and Louisa Carter of Okanagan Specialty Fruits Inc., in British Columbia, Canada.
 Their company developed a genetic engineering process that delays the enzymatic browning of apple flesh.
 Arctic® Apples are now grown at Okanagan Specialty Fruits in Summerland, BC, as well as in Washington state.

 “The Arctic Apple was developed by Neal and Louisa Carter from British Columbia, Canada.”Farm Babe: Could the new Arctic Apple positively change the public’s perception of GMOs?, by Michelle Miller – Farm Babe, AGDaily

 Arctic® Apples were developed in response to negative consumer behavior related to browning apple pulp.
 Kids and adults alike don’t want to eat apples that have gone brown, even if they were sliced just an hour before.

 Non-browning apples have the potential to decrease food waste and increase the availability of pre-cut apple slices for consumers.
 Arctic® Apples have a 28-day shelf life, without the use (and taste) of antioxidant preservatives like calcium ascorbate.

 “Our apples have decreased visibility of surface damage from bin rub, handling, and packing line bruising.”Arctic® Apples on Instagram

 Previous mitigation efforts for enzymatic browning slices were limited to preservatives, rather than delaying the browning itself using biotechnology.
-Because Arctic® Apples are non-browning, they don’t require use of preservatives.
-These apple slices therefore require less processing and additives than conventional fruits.
+Because Arctic® Apples are non-browning, they don’t require the use of preservatives.
+These apple slices, therefore, require less processing and additives than conventional fruits.